NileshGule/techtalks-azure-container-apps-demo/docs/deploy-producer-consumer.md

 ### Verify Dapr component using Azure Portal

 We can verify the Dapr component using the Azure Portal.
 Navigate to the Resource Group related to the container app in the Azure Portal and go to the details of the Azure Container Apps environment.
-In the left pane we can find the Dapr components.
+In the left pane we can find the Dapr components under the settings section.
 You should see the Dapr component created in the previous step.Clicking on the name `rabbitmq-pubsub` will show the details of the Dapr component which we specified in the metadata using the `rabbitmq-dapr.yaml` file.

 ![Verify Dapr component using Azure Portal](/images/verify-rabbitmq-dapr-component-pubsub-portal.png)